Establishing and Maintaining Eligibility

 - are eligible to receive financial aid

-- must complete a minimum of 3 units with a 2.0 semester grade point average
+- must complete a minimum of 3 units with a 2.0 semester and cumulative grade point average

 - are not eligible to receive federal, state, or institutional financial aid